DXTV-TV

 DXTV-TV, channel 13, is a commercial television station owned by Intercontinental Broadcasting Corporation.
 The station's transmitter is located at Broadcast Ave., Shrine Hills, Matina, Davao City.
+The station started broadcasting on January 19, 1960.

 Recently, it just went back on the air after a few months of inactivity through Cignal's feed (basically relay from Manila's flagship station).

-This station is currently operating on a 400-watt low powered signal.